bluestrike2/stylus.mode/README.md

 This is a (very early WIP) syntax highlighting mode for Coda 2.
 Eventually after we're done here I'll see about expanding it to a nifty plugin with cool features (once I figure out what those features might be... maybe integrated build command, etc.).
 Who knows?

+## Todo

+* Haven't had a chance to sit down without distractions to fix up a couple little things that are driving me nuts.
+But in a nutshell, works fine with standard themes.
+There are some non-standard scopes I've added (matching against selectors and what not) that I'm toying with for my own preferences.
+Later when I loop back through I'll add a list of those scopes for those who want to take advantage of them.
+* Refactor how properties and their values get matched to better handle nested mixins and properties.
+* Add support for [nib](http://visionmedia.github.com/nib) aliases

 ## Contributing

 Feel free to fork and submit a pull request with detailed commit messages.
-But you'll probably want to wait until you start to see something up here before then :).

 ## MIT License